dpruden13/cinema-oracle/README.md

 2. `pip install -r requirements.txt`
 3. Add your OpenAI API key to an environment variable called `OPENAI_API_KEY` to your `.env` (recommended) and/or download Ollama [here](https://ollama.com/download) and then download the model by selecting gemma3:12b in the Ollama GUI by asking a simple prompt such as "Who are you?"
 4. `fastapi dev main.py`
-5. Use Postman or another client to send requests (see screenshots below) to endpoints like so: [http://127.0.0.1:8000?user_prompt=What are some adventure movies in the dataset?](http://127.0.0.1:8000?user_prompt=What are some adventure movies in the dataset?)
+5. Use Postman or another client to send GET requests (see screenshots below) to http://127.0.0.1:8000 with the required query parameter `user_prompt`

 ![SampleGenreQueryWithBestModel.png](screenshots/SampleGenreQueryWithBestModel.png)
 ![SampleDirectorQueryWithMediumModel.png](screenshots/SampleDirectorQueryWithMediumModel.png)